-66% to 75% of people suffer from lower back pain or back pain at least once in their life.
-In France, 7 out of 10 people suffer from back pain, regardless of age, with 84% of young people saying they have already had back pain.
-This is why it is important to prevent back problems by adopting a good sleeping position with back pain.
+66% to 75% of people suffer from lower back pain or backache at least once in their lives.
+In France, 7 out of 10 people suffer from back pain, regardless of age, with 84% of young people reporting they have already experienced back pain.
+This is why it is important to prevent back problems by adopting a good sleeping position when dealing with back pain.

 Influence of Sleeping Position on Spinal Alignment

-Sleeping position greatly influences the maintenance of your spinal alignment.
-When you adopt a good sleeping position, your spine maintains its natural curves, which reduces pressure on the intervertebral discs and ligaments.
-For example, when sleeping on your back you can place a pillow under your knees and when sleeping on your side it is recommended to place a pillow between your knees to help maintain a good position to sleep without back pain.
-A good sleeping position promotes better blood circulation and allows the muscles to relax properly, contributing to a restful sleep.
+Sleeping position has a significant impact on maintaining spinal alignment.
+When you adopt a good sleeping position, your spine maintains its natural curves, reducing pressure on the intervertebral discs and ligaments.
+For example, when sleeping on your back, you can place a pillow under your knees, and when sleeping on your side, it is recommended to place a pillow between your knees to help maintain a good sleeping position without back pain.
+A good sleeping position promotes better blood circulation and allows muscles to relax properly, contributing to restful sleep.

-A poor sleeping position can take a toll on your back.
-When your spine is not naturally aligned, your muscles have to compensate, leading to stiffness when you wake up in the morning.
-A poor sleeping position can also put excess pressure on your nerves, creating serious back problems or making existing back problems worse.
+Poor sleeping posture can have detrimental effects on your back.
+When your spine isn't naturally aligned, your muscles have to compensate, resulting in stiffness when you wake up in the morning.
+An improper sleeping position can also put excess pressure on your nerves, creating serious back problems or worsening existing back problems.
 If you have back pain along with other symptoms and want to know if your back pain is serious, check out our article: How to Tell if Back Pain Is Serious.

 Positions to Avoid

-There are certain sleeping positions for back pain that should be avoided in order not to aggravate back pain.
+There are certain sleeping positions that should be avoided when dealing with back pain to avoid aggravating back pain.
 These include:

-• Stomach Position : Sleeping in the stomach position forces the natural curvature of the spine and can put excess strain on the neck and lower back.
-Which can cause neck pain.
+- Stomach position : Sleeping in the stomach position forces the natural curvature of the spine and can put excessive strain on the neck and lower back.
+This can cause neck pain.

-• Fetal Position : The fetal or fetal position has several benefits, however a curled version of the side position, where the knees are pulled too high toward the chest, can cause lower back pain and disrupt your deep breathing.
+- Fetal Position : The fetal position has several benefits, however a curled version of the side position, where the knees are pulled too high towards the chest, can cause lower back pain and disrupt your deep breathing.

 To reduce your risk of back pain and improve the quality of your sleep, try to avoid these sleeping positions.

-• To sleep with back pain, you can adopt the side position, this position helps to maintain the alignment of your hips, spine and pelvis.
-For more comfort we recommend that you place a pillow between your knees.
-In addition, you should use a pillow thick enough to fill the space between your mattress and your head, in order to avoid bad neck position and cervical pain.
+- To sleep with back pain, you can adopt the side position, this position helps maintain the alignment of your hips, spine, and pelvis.
+For greater comfort, we recommend placing a pillow between your knees.
+In addition, you should use a pillow thick enough to fill the space between your mattress and your head, to avoid poor neck posture and neck pain.

-• The fetal position is also an ideal position for sleeping with back pain.
-This position involves sleeping on your side with your knees slightly bent towards your chest.
-This position helps reduce the curvature of the spine and decrease tension.
+- The fetal position is also an ideal position for sleeping with back pain.
+This position involves sleeping on your side with your knees slightly bent toward your chest.
+This position helps reduce the curvature of the spine and relieve tension.

-• The supine position, side position and fetal position are the best positions for sleeping with back pain, they help reduce pressure on your back and promote a good night's sleep.
+- The supine position, the side position and the fetal position are the best positions for sleeping with back pain, they help reduce pressure on your back and promote a good night's sleep.

-III - Tips and advice to relieve back pain while sleeping
+Tips and advice for relieving back pain while sleeping

-In addition to adopting a good position for sleeping with back pain, there are different tips to relieve your back pain before sleeping.
+In addition to adopting a good sleeping position for back pain, there are several tips to relieve your back pain before going to sleep.

 Using cushions for better support